 Will you take a chance that a call on your house phone will be a customer and your kids end up answering (business phone plans are really cheap now!)?

 Everything you need to both show a professional and respectful image and costs money.

-Now, you may be able to avoid needing to depend on traditional currency if you decide to go the barter route.
+Now, you may be able to avoid needing to depend on traditional currency if you decide to barter and exchange business services.

 You can probably get quite a bit done for you in trade, but you must have something to offer those people in return or else it will never work.